How to Clean Your Knitting Machines:

 1 to 7 above.

 8. Remove the needles in groups of 50 (mark as group A, B, C or D).
-Place each 50 in a separate bottle, and cover the needles with Denatured alcohol mixed with two teaspoons of Bellodor oil.
+Place each 50 in a separate bottle, and cover the needles with Denatured alcohol or Methyl Hydrate mixed with one teaspoon of Bellodor oil.
 Swirl around and let sit while you do the rest of 1 to 7 above.